 Add in some quintessential Mediterranean seaside restaurants, and you have all the ingredients needed for a wholesome holiday.

 Accommodation in the area is scarce, and the best option is to rent a villa in the surrounding area.
-San Josep is a short drive away so you can get all your grovcery shopping done with relative ease.
+San Josep is a short drive away so you can easily get all your grocery shopping done.

 What is the quiet side of Ibiza called?